-Figures 4.1 and 4.2 represent the trends of aging population, in the past decade, for both OECD and non-OECD countries.
-The proportion of elderly populations in the OECD countries are much higher compared to non-OECD countries.
+Figure 4.1 and 4.2 represents the trends of aging population, in the past decade, for both OECD and non-OECD countries.
+The proportions of elderly in the OECD countries are much higher compared to non-OECD countries.
 Overall, we observe that the average age of the population aged 65 and above increases continuously for both OECD and non-OECD countries, whereas the rate of increase is slower for some countries and faster for others.

-0.1: Percentage of population aged 65 and above for member OECD countries (OECD 2021)
+Figure 4.1: Percentage of population aged 65 and above for member OECD countries (OECD 2021).